huhuhuhuheh/paper-template/README.md

 Basic Paper Plugin generator with nothing apart from the files, no sort of bloat

-The files are generated with [IntelliJ IDEA](https://www.jetbrains.com/idea/download) using the [Minecraft Development](https://plugins.jetbrains.com/plugin/8327-minecraft-development) Plugin
+The files were generated with [IntelliJ IDEA](https://www.jetbrains.com/idea/download) using the [Minecraft Development](https://plugins.jetbrains.com/plugin/8327-minecraft-development) Plugin

 # To download: